lcford2/GRAPS/README.md

 You can find precompiled binaries for 64-bit architechtures for Linux and Windows under their respective directories.
 Included with the reservoir model is the Feasible Sequential Quadratic Programming (FSQP) optimization algorithim.

 To compile the code for your operating system, navigate to the `src` directory and either execute the `build_windows.bat` file or the `build_linux.sh` files.
 These files will create a temporary subdirectory `build` in `src`, compile the files to that directory, then move the files to the correct folder for your operating system and delete the `build` directory.
 Both of these files assume your environment is setup to use the Intel Fortran compiler (`ifort`).
-To use other compilers, like `gfortan`, you can simply update the batch or shell file.
+To use other compilers, like `gfortran`, you can simply update the batch or shell file.
 The flags will likely be different, so you can either replace them with their equivalent flag for your compiler, or remove them completely.

 If you are running MacOS, you can likely use the `build_linux.sh` script.
 This has not been tested so you may have to do some manual debugging but it should be fairly similar.

 ## Input Files

 You can find examples of the input files in `brazil_example/input_data_files/`.
 There are explanations of these input files in the `input_file_explanations` folder.
 If you have questions after going over the input file explanation PDFs, the best way to get a feel for what is required is to look at the subroutines used for reading the files in `multireservoir.f90`.

+## Graphical User Interface

+The complementary GRAPS GUI can be found at <a href="https://github.com/lcford2/graps_gui" target="_blank">https://github.com/lcford2/graps_gui</a>.

+In the future, these two projects will be linked and released together but for the moment they exist separately.

 ## Model Example